Tracy Letts

 Personal Life

 Letts married actress Carrie Coon in September 2013.
 The couple has two children, a son born in 2018 and a daughter born in 2021.
-Letts has spoken publicly about his sobriety, noting that he has been sober since 1993.
-Earlier relationships that have been part of his public biography include an engagement to actress Sarah Paulson and a prior relationship with the late Holly Wantuch.
+He was previously engaged to actress Sarah Paulson and was in a relationship with actress Holly Wantuch until her unexpected death in 1998.
+Letts has been sober since 1993.